taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

-# HowTo: v12.1 Dash Wallet as Collateral Holding Agent for a Dash Masternode
+# HowTo: Dash Wallet in support of a Dash Masternode
 # ...on Fedora, CentOS or Red Hat Enterprise Linux

 > This edition of the document is for GUI versions of the Dash Core Wallet (`dash-qt`).